Easter Bunny: Eggs

 In Christianity, for the celebration of Eastertide, Easter eggs symbolize the tomb of Jesus, from which Jesus was resurrected.
 Eggs became associated with Easter specifically when eating them was prohibited during the fast of Lent, when believers abstained from meat and animal products—a practice that continues in certain Christian denominations today, such as the Coptic Orthodox Church, and among Western Christians observing the Daniel Fast.
 A common practice in England during the medieval Christian era was for children to go door-to-door begging for eggs on the Saturday before Lent began.
 People handed out eggs as special treats for children to enjoy prior to the Lenten fast; people then abstained from eggs throughout Lent and could enjoy them once again with the conclusion of Lent at the arrival of Easter Sunday.
 As a special dish, eggs have been decorated by Christians as part of the Easter celebrations.
 Eggs boiled with some flowers change their color, bringing the spring into the homes, and some over time added the custom of decorating the eggs.
 Many Christians of the Eastern Orthodox Church and Oriental Orthodox Church to this day typically dye their Easter eggs red "in memory of the blood of Christ, shed as at that time of his crucifixion."
-The Ukrainian art of decorating eggs, known as pysanky.
+The Ukrainian art of decorating eggs is known as pysanky.
 Similar variants of this form of artwork are seen among other eastern and central European cultures.

 The idea of an egg-giving hare went to the U.S. in the 18th century.
 Protestant German immigrants in the Pennsylvania Dutch area told their children about the Osterhase (sometimes spelled Oschter Haws).
 Hase means "hare", not rabbit, and in Northwest European folklore the "Easter Bunny" indeed is a hare.
 According to the legend, only good children received gifts of colored eggs in the nests that they made in their caps and bonnets before Easter.